 This book was written by the expert Marketer, Luan Wise.
 Recently engaged by LinkedIn themselves, Luan knows social media marketing inside out so I was really eager to read her new book.

 Relax!
 It’s Only Social Media is a no-nonsense explanation of all the main social media platforms and how to research, evaluate, plan and execute your approach in order to get results.

 This is a fantastic introduction to social media if you’re new to the whole thing and don’t know where to start.

 Refuse to Choose

-Whilst this isn’t actually a business book, Refuse to Choose changed my life when it came to deciding what I wanted to do career-wise
+Whilst this isn’t actually a business book, it totally changed my life when it came to deciding what I wanted to do career-wise

 This book was actually recommended to me by a Career Coach friend a few years ago when I told him that I was interested in so many things that I was finding it hard to decide which one to do as a career.
 It turned out that I had a ‘Scanner Personality’ which I think is very common for people who want to be Virtual Assistants as the work is so varied.

 There are different types of ‘Scanners’ but they usually hate the idea of settling on one career path, have so many ideas and interests they are often frozen with indecision, or they start things but don’t finish them.
 Discovering I was a Scanner was like being diagnosed and reading this book – which shows you how to do everything you want – was life changing.

 If you think you may have a Scanner Personality then this book will change your life.